-Starting at £1300, the Amira range from Specialized, offers good value, comfort and performance for women seeking lightweight, responsive, race-ready bikes.
+Starting at £1300, the Specialized Amira Sport range from Specialized, offers good value, comfort and performance for women seeking lightweight, responsive, race-ready bikes.

 The highest spec Amira model at £3000, is the race bike of choice for Team Specialized-Lululemon – an SL4 Expert.
 Clearly, Specialized know a thing or two about producing top-notch gear.

-Specialized have sent an Amira Sport through to Total Women’s Cycling to test.
+We were very excited when the Specialized Amira Sport turned up at the TWC towers to test.
 The Amira Sport model coming in at £1600, sits just above the entry-level Amira, but below the Amira Comp and aforementioned Amira SL4 Expert.

 The entire Amira range uses Women’s Performance Geometry resulting in a shorter headtube and a lower standover height – Specialized haven’t simply shrunk one of their men’s bikes and changed the colourway to appeal to us.